LNP-BP/LNPBPs/lnpbp-0031.md

 -- proof of reserves
 data PoR ::
     utxo Bitcoin.Outpoint,
-    proof [Bytes] -- auxilary data which are schema-specific
+    proof [Byte] -- auxilary data which are schema-specific
 ```

 ### Work in progress for the next version